 The best practice is to allow the cakes to cool overnight at room temperature.
-Cover them loosely in plastic wrap or flip them upside down so the caramelized bottom is the exposed part and the leveled area is on the bottom.
+Cover them loosely in plastic wrap or flip them upside down, so the caramelized bottom is the exposed part, and the leveled area is on the bottom.
 This creates a kind of seal to keep the moisture inside.

 Wrap Your Cakes

 Once you know your cakes are completely cooled, it's time to get them ready for the freezer.
 If you are the baker who uses simple syrup, do not use it at this time.
 You'll want to wait until your cake thaws to add the simple syrup.
 If you add it before you freeze, it will create ice crystals in the cake and can cause freezer burn.
 So just be patient.